jkaninda/Jadonotes/README.md

 Last But  you could archive your notes,share with your friends and family.

  If you have any questions or advices, please feel free to contact me!
-I will do mine best to develop Quick Notes!Hope you can enjoy the better and safer recording in your life!
+I will do mine best to develop Jado Notes!Hope you can enjoy the better and safer recording in your life!
 [![Imgur](https://github.com/jkanTech/jadonotes/blob/master/screenshots/Jado.jpg) [![Imgur](https://github.com/jkanTech/jadonotes/blob/master/screenshots/Jado1.jpg) [![Imgur](https://github.com/jkanTech/jadonotes/blob/master/screenshots/Jado2.jpg)